ejimenezsoto/basic-13-algorithms/README.md

 # The Basic 13 Algorithms

 I put together 13 functions that you can use for practice.
 You will need to use for-loops, if-else statements, arithmic and comparative operators.
-Good Luck!
+Fork and Good Luck!